kelvin147789/ARTX-Sharing-Pool/README.md

 # TODO:
   - add require timelock check for withdraw when deposit
-  - user.rewardAmount add to UserInfo Struct
-  - user.rewardAmount would be updated when using airdrop function call ( dev call)
+  - user.depositAmount would be updated when using airdrop function call ( dev call)
   - Add a user array https://medium.com/@blockchain101/looping-in-solidity-32c621e05c22